 GP Out of Hours (Southern Area): 028 3839 9201

 Here are some resources that will give you advice and support on protecting your mental health and wellbeing at this time.

-Based on the Take 5 steps to wellbeing, this leaflet offers tips on supporting your mental and emotional wellbeing while staying at home during the current coronavirus outbreak.
+Take 5 steps to wellbeing offers tips on supporting your mental and emotional wellbeing while staying at home during the current coronavirus outbreak.
 They also have advice on safer drinking to protect both your mental and physical health when staying at home.